+Accept large incoming..
 Some on-line games (for example: Half Life) will use lots of fragmented UDP packets to transfer game data.
-Instinctively as a secure firewall, Vigor router will reject these fragmented packets to prevent attack unless you enable "Accept Incoming Fragmented UDP Packets".
+Instinctively as a secure firewall, Vigor router will reject these fragmented packets to prevent attack unless you enable "Accept large incoming fragmented UDP or ICMP Packets".
 By checking this box, you can play these kinds of on-line games.
-If security concern is in higher priority, you cannot enable "Accept Incoming Fragmented UDP Packets".
+If security concern is in higher priority, you cannot enable "Accept large incoming fragmented UDP or ICMP Packets".